Business Risks and Other Risks

 Promise of Confidentiality

 The contact desk is set up at Dial Service Co., Ltd., a third-party organization.
+Reports may be submitted anonymously and are handled in strict confidence.
 We strictly observe the privacy of whistleblowers and persons engaging in consultations, and will not disclose or leak information to third parties.

 Method of Reporting and Consultation